tregua87/sgxmonitor-artifact/README.md

 ```
 This command should take less than an hour to complete.

-**Note:**  Since VLC and SGX-Biniand2 require human-interaction, which is hardly
+**Note:**  Since VLC and SGX-Biniax2 require human-interaction, we include only
-scriptable.
-We propose only StealthDB benchmark and we include detalied
+StealthDB benchmark.
+We will include detailed documentation to install and try
-documentation to install and try the other prototypes indipendently.
+the other prototypes independently.

 ### Execution-flow attacks (Section 7.1.1)